Angels in the Writing Center

 Peer Tutoring, Student Voices, Tutorial Talk and Methods, UW-Madison Writing Center Alumni Voices, Writing Center Theory, Writing Center Tutors, Writing Centers, Writing Fellows

-By Matthew Capdevielle, Director of the Writing Center, University of Notre Dame “So, what are you working on today?”
-“When is your paper due?”
-“Are you concerned about anything in particular in this draft?”
-In the writing center that I direct at the University of Notre Dame, we spend a good deal of time asking […]
+By Matthew Capdevielle, Director of the Writing Center, University of Notre Dame “So, what are you working on today?”“When is your paper due?”“Are you concerned about anything in particular in this draft?”
+In the writing center that I direct at the University of Notre Dame, we spend a good deal of time asking questions.
+We […]

 March 26, 2012